Hyatt Points Value

 Small Luxury Hotels of the World

-Redeeming your points for SLH hotels will vary.
-I found redemptions that gave me 1.9 cents in value and redemptions that gave me 0.5 cents in value.
-I recommend using the Small Luxury Hotels website to see what hotels are available in different areas/regions, and then use Hyatt's website to book them.
+Redeeming your Hyatt Points for SLH hotels will heavily vary.
+I found redemptions as high as 1.9 cents in value and redemptions as low as 0.5 cents in value.
+If you're trying to stay at a SLH hotel, I recommend using the Small Luxury Hotels website to see what hotels are available in different areas/regions and then using Hyatt's website to book them.

 Dining, Spa, and Room Charges